jedisct1/libsodium-doc/secret-key_cryptography/encrypted-messages.md

 Using a key with the hash function is critical: an unkeyed hash function would leak the hash of the message.

-If the application have to be completely stateless and `message_counter` cannot be set, the security of the scheme becomes weaker than when using a random initialization vector.
+If the application has to be completely stateless and `message_counter` cannot be set, the security of the scheme becomes weaker than when using a random initialization vector.
 Namely, two sequences of messages sharing the same prefix will produce the same encrypted stream prefix.
 Therefore, this scheme must only be used on